waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     2. **North Path:** Right -> Up -> Left -> Up.
     3. **South-West Path:** Left -> Down -> Ledge to Floor.
   - **Exploration:**
-    - Walking on the floor platform at Row 22-23.
+    - Explored the floor platform at Row 22-24.
-    - Ledges at x=16-20 allow jumping South.
+    - The South end (Row 24) appears to be a dead end backed by walls.
-    - Connection to South area appears to be open floor at x=22-24.
+    - The path continues North-East through a gap at (25, 21).
-  - Plan: Walk East to (23, 23) to see more of the area.
+  - Plan: Move to (25, 20) to continue exploration.

 # Tile Mechanics
 - **FLOOR:** Walkable.